 No-credit-check loans are loans that are often marketed to people with bad credit or limited credit history.
 In many cases, approval is not actually guaranteed, and the lender might go ahead and check your credit anyway.
 Best used in financial emergencies, if at all, no-credit-check loans typically have unfavorable terms and very high interest rates.

 Unfortunately, we can all fall victim to financial emergencies and need immediate access to cash.
-This could be something as nonessential as the wedding of your best friend in a foreign country or vital, such as medical care for your child.
+This could be something nonessential such as the wedding of your best friend in a foreign country.
+Or it might be something vital, such as medical care for your child.
 No matter the reason, we all come across unforeseen events that require immediate financial assistance.

 If you have great credit, you probably have access to credit at decent interest rates.
 But that is not always the case.
 Some people have bad credit or no credit at all.
 In some cases, they might be willing to risk more for a loan with no credit check.